GhalibFaruqe101/CommandLine.py/README.md

 # CommandLine.py
 This is a command line using python.
 It takes simple command arguments and based on the commands it perform task
+## How it works
+From command line run the python file
+ <file_name.py> <-command>
+ For our code that will be like:
+  CommandLineARG.py -o